Lee Youngdo: Beginnings of the "typer"

 Mid-1990s were when fantasy and science fiction literature was just being introduced to Korea.
 Lee remembered that "if you asked people what is fantasy, they would say 'Isn't that like western martial arts'" in a 2008 interview.
 He found the genre attractive and decided to try a story with it.
 At the time, several online services, similar to CompuServe in the U.S., emerged in Korea.
 Lee joined one such provider, Hitel, to start posting on its Serial forum what would be the first chapters of Dragon Raja.

 Lee serialized Dragon Raja from October 1997 to April 1998, referring to himself as "typer" rather than a writer, due to his method of composing directly on a keyboard.
 The work gained significant popularity during its run, reportedly attracting readers who waited online for new chapters, often posted after midnight.
 This pattern led to an informal nickname among fans, who humorously referred to themselves as zombies and to Lee as the Necromancer, a reflection of the serialized nature and late-night updates.
 Over the six-month serialization, Dragon Raja accumulated approximately 900,000 hits, prompting Golden Bough, an imprint of Minumsa Publishing Group, to acquire the publishing rights.
 The novel was subsequently released beginning in May 1998 in 12 paperback volumes.

 In the midst of his debut success, Lee began typing his second novel Future Walker, a sequel to Dragon Raja.
 Future Walker was serialised on the same forum from October 1998 to June 1999, and published in August by Golden Bough in 7 paperback volumes.

 Lee continued to use Hitel's serial forum for writing his novels such as Polaris Rhapsody, The Bird That Drinks Tears, The Bird That Drinks Blood and a few short stories.
 All of these stories were published upon completion (and deleted from the forum) or collected in later publications by Golden Bough, which remains Lee's publisher today.

 This practice of online serialization and getting published based on its popularity (estimated by the work's view counts) surged in fantasy, science, romance fiction in Korea.
 Online forums dedicated to these genres opened in hundreds by 2000 attracting prospective writers, and caused the boom of the Internet literature.

-Outside the forum he published a short story Over the Horizon as an e-book in 2000, and wrote a series of children's stories for RedPen study books published by Kyowon Co.
-Ltd.